UMAprotocol/UMIPs/impossible-finance-collateral-support.md

 Whitelisting IF allows us to mint IFUSD synthetic tokens for use in our ecosystem.
 This design enables synthetic stablecoins tied to a defi ecosystem's health.
 This enables defi teams to create a treasury with better risk management long term.

 We chose 200 IF as the fee because this is around 450-500 USD which historically is close to what other collateral tokens have used.
+We are happy to adjust accordingly.
+We would like to confirm if the fee is a "one-time" fee per user, per minter, or per synthetic deployer?

 # Implementation